pcastellanoescuder/POMAShiny/README.md

 ### Step 2: Run Docker image

-Once container has been pulled run it and enjoy the analysis!
+Run the container on your terminal once it has been pulled.

 ``` bash
 docker run -d --rm -p 3838:3838 pomashiny
 ```

+### Step 3: Run POMAShiny in your browser

+Open your browser and paste `http://0.0.0.0:3838`.
+Then, enjoy the analysis!

 Code of Conduct
 ---------------